What is Azure PowerShell

-To make a secure connection between management computer and Azure Subscription we need to import publish settings file by below command.
+To make a secure connection between the management computer and Azure Subscription we need to import publish settings file by the below command.

 After hitting the Enter key, it will prompt you to log in to Azure Subscription.
 Login with your valid azure account.

-After providing the subscription credential, file will be downloaded.
+After providing the subscription credential, the file will be downloaded.

 Import the PublishSettings file

-Copy the publish settings file into C drive of the local computer.
+Copy the publish settings file into the C drive of the local computer.

-Import the certificate using below PowerShell command.
-If we have more then one subscription then we need to repeat the step for each subscription. we don’t need local account privilege to run the command.
+Import the certificate using the below PowerShell command.
+If we have more than one subscription then we need to repeat the step for each subscription. we don’t need local account privilege to run the command.

 Import-AzurePublishSettingsFile -PublishSettingsFile ‘C:\Visual Studio Enterprise-7-16-2017-credentials.publishsettings’

-Now, management computer is securely connected to azure subscription.
-Afterward we can run the azure command in powershell console without any authentication as it is already authenticated for the computers.
+Now, the management computer is securely connected to the Azure subscription.
+Afterward, we can run the azure command in the PowerShell console without any authentication as it is already authenticated for the computers.

-Note: who has not known to the difference between ASM and ARM command, ARM command contains Rm
+Note: who has not known the difference between ASM and ARM command, ARM command contains Rm

 ASM command: Get-AzureVm, ASR Command: Get-AzureRmVm

-We can see on above image Get-AzureVm command is working but Get-AzureRmVm command is not working, to access the ARM command we need to log in with Login-AzureRmAccount.
+We can see in the above image Get-AzureVm command is working but Get-AzureRmVm command is not working, to access the ARM command we need to log in with Login-AzureRmAccount.